imcquee/vitacompanion-VSCODE/README.md

 >Vita: Debug Mode
 ```

-First call "Set Path" to set your path to the folder on your computer that holds your applications eboot.bin and param.sfo files (or vpk)
+First call "Set Path" to set your path to the root folder on your computer that holds your applications eboot.bin and param.sfo files or vpk file.
+NOTE: INPUT FILES CAN NOW BE IN ANY SUBDIRECTORY AS WELL

-Then run "Debug Mode", this will an initial payload similar to "Send and Run Payload".
+Then run "Debug Mode", this will send an initial payload similar to "Send and Run Payload" command.
 It will then listen for changes made to the eboot.bin file and then launch your application after a change occurs.
-Simply run make and the new version will be installed and launched on the device.
+Simply run make and the new version should be installed and launched on the device.

 By default it will keep the screen on.
 You can turn this off by using the ">Vita: Keep Vita Awake" command.